 They also know most policyholders don’t know the value of a potential insurance claim.

-So, insurance companies take advantage of this, by offering low-ball settlements and scaring policyholders into settling their claim as soon as possible.
+So, insurance companies take advantage of this, by offering low-ball settlements and scaring policyholders into settling their claims as soon as possible.

 Why You Need Your Own Attorney